 Hopefully writing this section your letter won’t be the first time that you’ve answered this question.
 But sharing your reasoning will help a potential birth parent know why you want to be an adoptive parent.
 Being an adoptive parent is no easy thing, so why do you want to do it?

-3. Using The Internet And Social Media
+3. Using The Internet And Social Media for Adoption

 Did you know that you can use the internet to help you find a match?
 Since basically everyone in this day and age is using the internet and social media, your chances of finding the right match through the internet are looking really good.
 So what are the best ways to use the internet?
 For one, using social media.